HygorLBM/spring-challenge/README.md

 # spring-challenge
 This is part of a Spring+React test in order to present basic skills in this stack.
-Some test data is present at data.sql file, the project runs an H2 (memory database) implementation.

 ## Requirements and main tools used:
  - Java 11